fntechgit/fnEvent/src/pages/custom-pages/faq.md

 **Can I sign-up onsite at the venue?**

-* No. You must be an invited in-person registered attendee to attend the in-person event
+* No, you must be an invited in-person registered attendee to attend the in-person event.

 **I'm a member of the press.
 How can I get more information?**

-* If you‘re a reporter or analyst who is interested in learning more about RDC, please contact the RDC press team for more information: [press@roblox.com](mailto:press@roblox.com)
+* If you‘re a reporter or analyst who is interested in learning more about RDC, please contact the RDC press team for more information: [press@roblox.com](mailto:press@roblox.com).

 **Who do I contact if I have registration issues?**

-* * If you have any issues with registration, please contact [RDC22registration@fntech.com](mailto:RDC22registration@fntech.com).
+* If you have any issues with registration, please contact [RDC22registration@fntech.com](mailto:RDC22registration@fntech.com).

 - - -